sueddeutsche/editron/docs/howto-write-value-editor.md

 ## Updating The Value

 > When interacting with _editron_, you do not update your dom directly.
 Instead, you pass any value changes to _editron_, which in turn will notify all affected editors through an _update_-event, which in turn should trigger the _render_-method.
+Just like using [redux](https://github.com/reduxjs/redux), which is used internally.
 Extending from the _AbstractValueEditor_, this is already setup and all you have to do is 1) send an data-update to editron and 2) ensure you render the updated value given in `viewModel.value`.

 For convinience, there is a `this.setData(value)`-helper, which will notify _editron_ and update the value at our _json-pointer_: